Police of Republika Srpska: Secondary School of the Interior

-Secondary School of the Interior (Serbian: Средња школа унутрашњих послова, Srednja škola unutrašnjih poslova) was founded on September 9, 1992, as an organization unit of the Ministry of Interior for education and professional training of new police forces in Republika Srpska.
+Secondary School of the Interior was founded on September 9, 1992, as an organization unit of the Ministry of Interior for education and professional training of new police forces in Republika Srpska.
 Education took four years.
 It was part of the center for education of staff of the Interior.
 There was also a six-month long course for civilians that wanted to become police officers.

 Police Academy

-Police Academy (Serbian: Полицијска академија, Policijska akademija) was founded on July 2, 1999, by the Government of Republika Srpska.
+Police Academy was founded on July 2, 1999, by the Government of Republika Srpska.
 Teaching started on July 19, 1999.
 The duties of the Police Academy are professional education and training.
-Today education is based on Unit for Police Training (Јединица за полицијску обуку, Jedinica za policijsku obuku).
-The unit has its chief (načelnik).
+Today education is based on the Unit for Police Training.
+The unit has its own chief.
 The academy belongs to the Administration for Police Training and it is a suborganization of the Ministry of Interior.
 Students of the academy are called cadets.

-There is also the Unit for Professional Improvement (Јединица за стручно усавршавање, Jedinica za stručno usavršavanje).
+There is also the Unit for Professional Improvement.
 The unit has two detachments: